MelissaEPFL/Popelitical/index.md

 At first glance, one might think that the Pope does not have much impact on our everyday life and on our country’s politics, yet his opinion affects over 1.3 billion Catholics worldwide and regularly meets with the most powerful political figures of the planet.
 Here, we want to investigate how one of the mightiest apolitical figures on Earth influences one sixth of the world population by using a novel quotations corpus : **Quotebank**.

-Our main approach consists in placing the Pope on the American political spectrum, alongside to a few emblematic Democrates and Republicans politicians, by extracting meaningful features from the quote corpus of each of our selected speakers.
+Our main approach consists in placing the Pope on the American political spectrum, alongside to a few emblematic Democras and Republicans politicians, by extracting meaningful features from the quote corpus of each of our selected speakers.
 More precisely, we focused on analysing how important key topics such as politics, economics, war and religion were to our speakers by looking at the prominent lexical fields present in their statements.

 ## Why the American political spectrum?

 We chose to place the Pope on the **American bipartite political spectrum** which comprises at its two ends the Democratic Party and the Republican Party.
 This spectrum is particularly suited for our analysis, first, because the Quotebank corpus main language is English which means that a significant portion of the quotes originate from american politicians and secondly because choosing a binary spectrum simplifies our analysis a lot.

-We divide our speakers into three categories: **Democrates**, **Republicans** and the **Pope**.
+We divide our speakers into three categories: **Democrats**, **Republicans** and the **Pope**.
 Here we briefly summarize which speakers we chose to integrate into our analysis and how many quotes they pronouced along the Quotebank data sets between 2015 and 2020.

 | Political figure | Party      |Number of quotations |     | Political figure | Party      |Number of quotations |
 |------------------|------------|----------------------|    |------------------|------------|----------------------|